BPM-505 Allowable Expenses

 When travel advances have been made, failure to comply with the above stated rules may result in any excess cash payments being deducted from payroll earnings.

-Advance reimbursement of travel expenses charged to personal or corporate credit cards:
+Advance reimbursement of travel expenses charged to personal credit cards

 Reimbursement of travel expenses paid by the traveler in advance of the travel dates may be made when adequate documentation is provided.
 The traveler is responsible for providing appropriate documentation showing the expense has been incurred.
 The traveler's department is responsible for verifying that the travel takes place and for obtaining a refund of the reimbursement from the traveler, if necessary.